KhawajaAbaid/teras/README.md

 ## Support
 If you find Teras useful, consider supporting the project.
 I've been working on this for the past ~3 months full time and plan to continue to do so.
-I also have many future plans for it but my currently laptop is quite old which makes it impossible for me to test highly demanding workflows let alone rapidly test and iterate.
+I also have many future plans for it but my current laptop is quite old which makes it impossible for me to test highly demanding workflows let alone rapidly test and iterate.
 So your support will be very vital in the betterment of this project.
 Thank you!

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/KhawajaAbaid)